ethereum-oasis-op/baseline-website-v2/content/en/blog/mesh-zk-iot-blog.md

 ---
 date: 2023-05-02
 slug: mesh-zk-iot
-description: "Leveraging verifiable attestations of location and membership in tandem with the Baseline Protocol to establish Zero Trust communication under zero knowledge between IoT devices."
+description: "Leveraging verifiable attestations of location and membership in tandem with the Baseline Protocol to establish zero trust communication under zero knowledge between IoT devices."
 title: "Zero Knowledge IoT: How the Baseline Protocol can Secure the Edge of Networks"
 blurb: “”
 categories: ["Technical", "Outreach", "Enterprise"]